OSHPD Areas of Focus

 - CHHS Open Data

-The California Office of Statewide Health Planning and Development (OSHPD) collects and manages data from nearly 6,000 California licensed health facilities.
+The California Office of Statewide Health Planning and Development (OSHPD) collects and manages data from nearly 7,000 California licensed healthcare facilities.
 OSHPD also produces a variety of data tools to make data useful and meaningful to improve quality of patient care in California.

 OSHPD produces datasets and data products from a variety of sources: Patient Discharge Data (PDD), Emergency Department Data (EDD), Ambulatory Surgery Center (ASC) data, financial and utilization data, as well as facility construction and healthcare workforce data.

-The data that OSHPD makes publicly available includes risk-adjusted hospital and surgeon level outcome ratings for topics such as heart surgery, stroke, readmissions, and other procedures.
+The data that OSHPD makes publicly available includes risk-adjusted hospital outcome ratings for topics such as heart surgery, stroke, readmissions, and other procedures, and surgeon level performance ratings for Coronary Artery Bypass Graft Surgery.

 - Know our customers and understand their needs.

-- Turn data into information and meaningful insight to inform quality improvement.
+- Turn data into information and meaningful insight to inform patient care and quality improvement.

 - Support informed decisions that advance safe and quality healthcare environments.

-- Reduce data and challenges that occur in the collection and use of data.
+- Reduce challenges that occur in the collection and use of data.

 - Help organizations receive data more efficiently.